 Extracorporeal membrane oxygenation (ECMO) is used as a modified pulmonary or cardiopulmonary bypass technique in those with severe cardiac and/or respiratory failure refractory to conventional ventilatory support and medical intervention 1,3.
 There are two access paths for extracorporeal life s...

 Extramedullary hematopoiesis is a response to the failure of erythropoiesis in the bone marrow.

 This article aims to a general approach on the condition, for a dedicated discussion for a particularly involved organ, please refer to the specific articles on:

 extramedullary hematopoiesis in the...

 The extrapleural air sign is one of the many signs of pneumomediastinum, and was first described by Lillard and Allen in 1965.
 It is defined as the presence of gas between the parietal pleura and the diaphragm.
-On a lateral projection the gas forms a radiolucent pocket of gas posterior to the do...
+On a lateral projection, the gas forms a radiolucent pocket of gas posterior to the d...

 The extrapleural fat sign is an imaging feature which can be seen on CT under certain circumstances.
 It occurs from the inward displacement of extrapleural fat by an extrapleural fluid collection, extrapleural hematoma or extrapleural mass.
 The presence of the extrapleural fat sign is indicative...

 Extrapleural hematomas are uncommon and usually seen in the context of rib fracture, subclavian venous catheter traumatic insertion, and blunt chest injury.